 - Best park – Otter View Park

-- Best free activity – Pulp Mill Covered Bridge
+- Free activity – Pulp Mill Covered Bridge

-- Best activity for kids – UVM Morgan Horse Farm
+- Activity for kids – UVM Morgan Horse Farm

 - Best food – Jessica’s Restaurant